COONEO/neor_mini/ReadMe.md

 ​	    Chapter 4:  Simulation of Automatic Obstacle Avoidance Based on Three-channel Ultrasonic.

-​		Chapter 5:  Send the Goal to navigation through the ROS node.
+​		Chapter 5:  Send the Goal to navigation through the ROS node (C++ && Python).

 ​		Chapter 6: Hector_mapping